NLnetLabs/routinator/doc/manual/source/manual-page.rst

                   hexadecimal digits in *SKI*, the actual public key as a Base 64 encoded string in *routerPublicKey*, and extended information about the source of the key is contained in *source*.

+                  The *aspa* member contains an array of objects with four members each: The *customer* member contains the customer ASN, *afi* the address family as either "ipv4" or "ipv6", *providers* contains the provider ASN set as an array, and information about the source of the data can be found in *source*.

                   This source information the same for route origins and